Employer of Record Hungary

 Under parental leaves, the father or mother of the child can apply for childcare leaves until the child reaches two years of age.
 In this scenario, the entitlement includes a compensation offer of 70% expandable up to double the minimum daily wage.

 Health Benefits – Mandatory health benefits for Hungary and employees include pension, maternity leave, paternity leave, PTO, and eye exams.
-In addition, employees are also entitled to receiving medical, life, and accident insurance.
+In addition, employees are also entitled to receive medical, life, and accident insurance.
 The employees are eligible only for medical insurance if they pay for social security contributions.
 The health benefits for employees also include sick leave under the permissible limits and depending on the employment contract.
 As your employer of record in Hungary, we can help you with details to understand and arrange for health insurance schemes in the local market.

-Pension – As for pensions, the statutory pension system is responsible only for old-age pensions that are eligible for only above retirement age.
-People eligible to qualify for the statutory retirement age criteria can claim the insurance contributions.
+Pension – As for pensions, the statutory pension system is responsible only for old-age pensions that are eligible for only those above retirement age.
+People eligible to qualify for the statutory retirement age criteria can claim insurance contributions.
 The retirement age increases gradually at 65 years of age.
 The Hungarian pension system allows for a minimum pension, but the employee must qualify for a minimum of 20 years of service.
-If the amount of minimum pension shot the average contribution days, the pension would equate hundred percent of the employee’s average monthly wage.
+If the amount of minimum pension shot the average contribution days, the pension would equate to a hundred percent of the employee’s average monthly wage.

 Payroll Tax in Hungary

 For a foreign company looking forward to expanding its operations in Hungary, it is necessary to understand the payroll and taxation structure since it is an essential requirement.
 Usually, corporations do their best, but it is always better to stay one step ahead.
 Thus, getting additional help from the Employer of Record in Hungary can significantly streamline the process.